 Railyard uses Kubernetes as an execution engine for all of the model training runs; Kubernetes performs resource allocation and management.
 This allows Stripe to flexibly support different resource types for training runs requiring more memory or GPUs, for instance.
 The combination of flexible API and execution engine facilitates continuous retraining of thousands of models every week, allowing the company to quickly evolve machine learning models, especially for adversarial machine learning applications like fraud, where models degrade more quickly.
 As part of continuous retraining, Stripe is able to evaluate not only individual models but also more sophisticated compositions of models.

 Kelley Rivoire shares lessons learned building and evolving the Railyard API to support heterogeneous production model training workflows to support production models from logistic regression to deep learning and scaling model training using Kubernetes.

-Kelley Rivoire is an engineering manager at Stripe, where she leads the data infrastructure group.
+Kelley Rivoire is the head of data infrastructure at Stripe, where she leads the Data Infrastructure Group.
 As an engineer, she built Stripe’s first real-time machine learning evaluation of user risk.
 Previously, she worked on nanophotonics and 3D imaging as a researcher at HP Labs.
 She holds a PhD from Stanford.

 ©2019, O'Reilly Media, Inc. • (800) 889-8969 or (707) 827-7019 • Monday-Friday 7:30am-5pm PT • All trademarks and registered trademarks appearing on oreilly.com are the property of their respective owners. • email@example.com